 Costa Rica, while small, is an extremely diverse country.
-The following advice and suggestions will help you plan a trip to Costa Rica and discover all the wonderful things you can see and do when planning your vacation to this beautiful and friendly country.
+The following advice and suggestions will help you plan a trip to Costa Rica and discover all the wonderful things you can see and do when travelling to this beautiful and friendly country.
 What do you need to consider when planning a trip to Costa Rica?

 While most international flights land in the capital, San José, there are also international flights to Liberia.
 If you plan to spend your time in the northwestern part of Costa Rica you may want to consider this option.
 For most of Costa Rica, San José is still the best choice.
 Due to the local geography (I do not recommend driving over the mountains at night), I suggest you spend at least your first night in San José.